-Our feasibility assessment confirmed that racial and ethnicity data are almost universally available and that method of assignment of race and ethnicity to the baby varies.
+Our feasibility assessment confirmed that racial and ethnicity data are almost universally available and that method of assignment of race and ethnicity to the baby varied.
 Assignment could be based on maternal self-report or assigned by the hospital, most typically as the mother's race and ethnicity.
 National improvement is needed in the methods used to assign race and ethnicity to newborns in the hospital.
 For the purposes of this measure we are resigned at this time to using the existing data as recorded in the infants' medical records.

 Racial differences were seen in our New York State neonatal data analysis with black babies most likely to be cold, very cool, or cool and least likely to be euthermic or above normal. (p<.001).
 Whites were least likely to be cool with non-Hispanic other and Hispanic infants at intermediate values.
 Race and ethnicity were also independent predictors of temperature in our New York City data.
-We also saw racial differences in the timing of temperatures among those admitted to Level 2 or higher nurseries.
-Table B depicts the percent of infants admitted to a Level 2 or higher nursery who had their temperatures taken within 15 minutes of arrival.
-See Table B below.